m-j-andr/PIC-1-Demo/docs/0-docs.md

    - new line is encoded using the bytes 0 10.
    - $\mathbb{Z}$ is encoded using the bytes 33 36.

-4. Notice that 33 encodes ! in UTF-8 and that
+4. - Notice that 33 encodes ! in UTF-8 and that
      it shows up as part of the encoding of
      ! and $\mathbb{Z}$ in UTF-16.

-   Notice that 36 encodes $ in UTF-8 and that
+   - Notice that 36 encodes \$ in UTF-8 and that
      it shows up as part of the encoding of
      $ and $\mathbb{Z}$ in UTF-16.

+   - Therefore opening a file using the incorrect encoding could produce something that looks very confusing!

 ## concept::print